Manhhao/Arch-Script/README.md

 ## Preparation
-1. The script does not install a bootloader, instead, it creates its own EFI device, so please make sure your Mainboard supports proper UEFI booting.
+1. The script does not install a bootloader, instead, it creates its own EFI device, so please make sure your mainboard supports proper UEFI booting.
 2. This script assumes that partitioning has already been done, if not, please do so via
     ```bash
     gdisk